felixmulder/nutrition-facts/README.md

 > We conclude that genetic influences on body-mass index are substantial, whereas the childhood environment has little or no influence.
 These findings corroborate and extend the results of earlier studies of twins and adoptees.
 (N Engl J Med 1990; 322:1483–7.)

-### Is obesity a predisposition by the inherited genes?
+### Is obesity a predisposition of the inherited genes?

-Not really.
-Yes, we answered the question of "*does obesity happens as a result of the environment?*", by observing that children are very predisposed to obesity via their biological parents.
+Not enough to explain the obesity epidemic.
+Yes, we answered the question of "*does obesity happen as a result of the environment?*", by observing that children are very predisposed to obesity via their biological parents.

 But if that's the case, then this is in fact a blow to the "*calories in, calories out*" fad, for this very simple reason: